PhD Program Handbook

 Note: There must be at least two academic sessions/semesters (counting summer session) of research registration between the semester of the preliminary examination and the semester of the final examination.
 Contact Matt Golden (goldenm@purdue.edu) in the ECE Graduate Office for additional information.

-At least 3 weeks before the desired date of the final examination, consult with all the members of your advisory committee to find a suitable date and time to hold the examination.
-Your examination must be held on the West Lafayette Purdue Campus or may, with approval of your advisory committee, be held virtually.
+At least 3 weeks before the desired date of the final examination, consult with your major professor and your doctoral advisory committee to find a suitable date and time to hold the examination.
+Your examination should be held in-person at the West Lafayette or Indianapolis location may, with the approval of your doctoral advisory committee, be held virtually.

 Final examination committee members: The final examination committee is typically the student’s doctoral advisory committee.
-However, the Dean of the Graduate School reserves the right to appoint additional committee members.
+However, the Dean of the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars (OGSPS) reserves the right to appoint additional committee members.

 Final examination timing:

-- The final examination must be completed before the semester deadline (approximately one week before the last day of classes), but we strongly recommend you do not wait until this late date.
-See the Graduate School deadlines here: Graduate School Calendar.
+• The final examination must be completed before the semester deadline (approximately one week before the last day of classes), but we strongly recommend you do not wait until this late date.
+See the deadlines here: Calendar of Events, Dates, and Deadlines.

 Step 2: Reserve a room for the final examination.